- Transactional & Securities

 |Admitted||2012, Massachusetts; 2013, New York|

 Margaret A. (Maggie) Siegel is an associate and business lawyer with Foley & Lardner LLP, where she is a member of the Private Equity & Venture Capital and Transactional & Securities Practices.
+She is also a member of the Technology Industry Team.

 Ms. Siegel served as legal fellow for Massachusetts State Senator Cynthia Stone Creem; was a student prosecutor for the Boston University School of Law Criminal Law Clinic; served as intern for the United States Department of the Interior, Office of the Solicitor; and was a summer clerk for the Hon.
 S. Arthur Spiegel of the U.S. District Court for the Southern District of Ohio.